Quick Pan Seared Brown Sugar Pork Chops

 Nutrition

-This meal tastes great with classic sides like mashed potatoes and green beans, or root veggies, like honey roasted parsnips and carrots.
+This meal tastes great with classic sides like mashed potatoes and green beans, or root veggies, like honey roasted carrots.

 You might whip up a quick leafy green salad or make some easy air fryer broccoli.
-Don’t forget some fluffy dinner rolls!
+Don’t forget the dinner rolls!

 Other Easy Pork Recipes